dangrossman/daterangepicker/README.md

 `dateLimit`: (object) The maximum span between the selected start and end dates.
 Can have any property you can add to a moment object (i.e. days, months)

+`timeZone`: (string or number) The timezone that will be used to display the startDate and endDate in the calendar.
+This may be a string such as "08:00" or an offset in minutes from Greenwich Mean Time.
+Uses Moment.js #utcOffset, [see the docs here](http://momentjs.com/docs/#/manipulating/utc-offset/) for more information.
+If the timeZone option is not set, the calendar will use the time zone set on the startDate that has been passed in through the options, if it has one.
+Defaults to the local time zone

 `showDropdowns`: (boolean) Show year and month select boxes above calendars to jump to a specific month and year

 `showWeekNumbers`: (boolean) Show week numbers at the start of each week on the calendars